 Roguelike games have been part of gaming culture for over 30 years!
 They have a deep and special place in our hearts.
 There are so many fans across age groups and around the world that there should be a place for all of them to get together and celebrate these unique games.

 We were inspired to do this by the International Roguelike Development Conference — and instead of a focus on development, this was for all of us — the players!

 Roguelike Celebration is a friendly and respectful celebration that welcomes players of all levels of experience (including no experience) and of all ages (people with kids welcome).

 We have a code of conduct for all participants, since we're dedicated to a harassment-free conference experience for everyone.
+Our code of conduct.

 We also recommend Recurse Center style social rules.